 Lithographic posters became popular during the industrial revolution, particularly in France.
 This era was called the Belle Époque (Beautiful Era).
 From 1880 until before the World War 1, people enjoyed peace and merriment through visual arts and theatrical performances.
 Illustration and graphic design flourished during this period – particularly posters.
 French posters became extremely popular, and they were used by businesses to advertise their products.
 Jules Cheret started printing color posters using chromolithography, and his subjects often portrayed the image of an ideal woman, ideal life, and the Parisian nightlife.
 Cheret and other artists during this era also started creating posters ideal for home displays.

-- Romeo Daras on Food and Drinks Advertising Posters: Original and Authentic
+- Food and Drinks Advertising Posters: Original and Authentic on

-- burberry boxers on Collecting Antique Posters: A Hobby and Passion for Decades
+- Collecting Antique Posters: A Hobby and Passion for Decades on

-- Download Android Apps on World War 2 Posters Tells the Story of American Heroism and Patriotism
+- World War 2 Posters Tells the Story of American Heroism and Patriotism on

-- cheap polo t shirts on Characteristics of Vintage Posters during the Inter-war Years
+- Characteristics of Vintage Posters during the Inter-war Years on